wikimedia/operations-software-pywmflib/doc/source/installation.rst

 --------------

 Wmflib is distributed as a Debian binary package ``python3-wmflib`` from `apt.wikimedia.org`_.
 The source package name is ``python-wmflib``.
-It is currently built only for Debian Buster but can be build for Debian Stretch upon request.
+It is built only for Debian Buster and newer Debian versions.

 PyPI
 ----